 Borama Awdal, Somalia Travel Guide

 Shared taxis and minibuses (Dalad) operate on loose routes along main roads.
-They pick up and drop off passengers in a variety of points, forming the most common and affordable way to travel longer distances within the urban area or to nearby towns.
+They pick up and drop off passengers at various points, forming the most common and affordable way to travel longer distances within the city or to nearby towns.
 Three-wheeled rickshaws (Bajaj) are smaller vehicles serving shorter distances, often navigating narrower streets.
 They offer a quicker, more direct option for individual or small group travel.

 You will not find fixed route maps for Borama's public transport.
 Vehicles typically ply main roads, and drivers verbally confirm destinations.
-Key hubs usually center around market areas, taxi stands, or intersections where people gather to find transport.
+Major centers usually center around market areas, taxi stands, or intersections where people gather to find transport.
 Ask locals for directions to the nearest dalad or bajaj stand.
-Fares are typically settled with cash directly to the driver, using Somaliland Shillings or small USD notes.
+Fares are typically paid in cash directly to the driver, using Somaliland Shillings or small USD notes.

 No fixed route maps; drivers confirm destinations verbally.
 Key hubs near market areas.